Banks in Sweden

 How do I open a bank account without a Swedish personal identity number?

 Even if you do not have a Swedish personal identity number or a Swedish address, or if you have a protected identity, you are entitled to open a bank account.
 The bank must be able to confirm your identity before you can open an account.
 If the bank cannot confirm your identity, you cannot open a bank account.

 How can I prove my identity at a Swedish bank?

-You should take with you a Swedish driving licence, an ID card issued by a Swedish authority, or a certified ID card so that the bank can check your identity.
+If you have a Swedish driving licence, an ID card issued by a Swedish authority, or a certified ID card, take this with you so that the bank can check your identity.

 If you do not have any identity documents, the bank can still check your identity through other reliable documents and other checks in accordance with the obligatory risk-based procedures the bank must have in place.

 Do I need to explain why I need a bank account?

 All banks in Sweden are legally obliged to ask why you need a bank account and how you intend to use the account.
 You may intend to use the account so that salary, allowances or other social security benefits can be paid in, or to allow you to pay rent or save money.